-Bring your sunscreen, an umbrella, and a delicious picnic and make the most of your day at the Cape Cod beaches!
+Bring your sunscreen, an umbrella, food and some beach games and make the most of your day at the Cape Cod beaches!
 Unlike the public Martha’s Vineyard beaches, you will need to pay for a beach sticker to park at many of the Cape Cod beaches.

 Climb Cape Cod Lighthouses

 There are 14 lighthouses on Cape Cod scattered around the various towns.
 At one point there were actually 20 lighthouses on Cape Cod!
 Some of the prettiest Cape Cod lighthouses are: